The Victorian Government is committed to helping secure access to critical materials to build our future homes and infrastructure affordably.

 Victoria’s population is set to double by 2050.
 As our population rises, so will our demand for quarry materials such as rock, gravel and sand in order to build homes, infrastructure and private sector development.
 It’s vital to ensure extractive resources are sourced close to where they’ll be used in construction.
 This is because it helps affordability by keeping construction costs down, while also reducing the need to transport material over large distances, which is a more sustainable approach.

-The Strategic Extractive Resource Areas (SERA) pilot project aims to ensure quarries can supply raw materials well into the future while avoiding land use conflicts.
-The project will trial the establishment of SERAs that will define the locations of strategic state resources while considering other existing land uses, environmental assets and community interests.
+The identification of a Strategic Extractive Resource Area (SERA) ensures a quarry can supply raw materials well into the future while avoiding land use conflicts.
+The pilot project established two SERAs, one in Wyndham City Council and the other in South Gippsland Shire and provides a framework for defining the locations of future strategic state resources in the context of other existing land uses, environmental assets and community interests.

-The Victorian Government is inviting feedback on the methodology used to inform the SERA pilot project, the SERA boundaries in the two pilot locations, and the planning controls drafted to implement them.
+From May to July 2020, the Victorian Government undertook an 8 week public consultation process about the SERA pilot project.
+We received over 300 submissions, with detailed feedback provided by statutory authorities, local governments, landowners, community organisations, and interested individuals.
+Topics covered in the submissions include the methodology used to inform the SERA pilot project, the SERA boundaries in the two pilot locations, and the planning controls drafted to implement them.

 All submissions have been reviewed and number of refinements were made to the recommendations that the Minister for Planning subsequently adopted in amendment VC196.
 VC196 provides a framework for stronger recognition and protection of existing extractive industries and identifies land with State-significant earth resources in the municipalities of Wyndham and South Gippsland.